 Delayed schedules: Field technicians want to make dispatchers aware if they are running more than 15 minutes behind schedule due to traffic by changing the status of their bookings to "Delayed".

 Follow up work orders: Field service organizations often schedule a follow-up inspection after an initial installation or repair work order.
-If a follow-up is required, field technicians should note this with a custom "Follow Up Required" work order substatus to ensure back office workers create a follow-up before closing the work order.
+If a follow-up is required, field technicians should note it with a custom "Follow Up Required" work order substatus to ensure back-office workers create a follow-up before closing the work order.

 - Any version of Field Service